williamseipp/notes/RB101_practice_quiz.md

 name = "Will"
 person = name
 puts "My name is #{person}"
-# ask what output is and why, and what concept is being demonstrated
 ```

 # use array select method with a block that returns nil